-Eastern Coastal plains: The eastern coastal plains are broader than Western coastal plains, it is emergent coast.
+Eastern Coastal Plains: The eastern coastal plains are broader than the Western coastal plains, it is emergent coast.
 The rivers Mahanadi, Godavari, Krishna, and Kaveri, flow Eastward into the Bay of Bengal and form deltas here.

-The Indian territory extends into the Arabian sea and the Bay of Bengal in the form of Lakshadweep and Andaman and Nicobar island.
+The Indian territory extends into the Arabian Sea and the Bay of Bengal in the form of Lakshadweep and Andaman and Nicobar Islands.

 - Arabian Sea Island Group: It includes Lakshadweep and Minicoy islands situated between 8 ° North -12 degree North latitude and 71 ° east – 74 ° East longitudinal and located at 280-480 km off the Kerala coast.

 - There are 36 islands of which 11 are inhabited.
 Minicoy is the largest with an area of 453 sq km.

 - This group of islands is broadly divided by an eleven-degree channel, in North the Amini Island and South the Canannore Island.

 - On the East Coast, the Archipelago is built of coral deposits and has storm beaches consisting of shingles, unconsolidated pebbles, boulders, and cobbles.